-Last updated: October 5, 2017 at 4:07pm by Savanah – Tribal casinos in Oklahoma are looking to push for legalized sports betting.
-An Indian tribe in Oklahoma, Iowa Tribe of Oklahoma, launched an online gambling site in May of last year with play money poker and bingo catering to US players.
+Last updated: May 16, 2018 at 12:29pm by Savanah – Tribal casinos in Oklahoma are looking to have legal sports betting.
+An Indian tribe in Oklahoma, Iowa Tribe of Oklahoma, launched an online gambling site in May of 2016 with play money poker and bingo catering to US players.
 Real money poker on the site, pokertribe.com, will only allow international customers to play which is expected to go live within a couple months.
-A US District Court Judge in Oklahoma City approved this last March deeming nothing is illegal in doing so.
+A US District Court Judge in Oklahoma City approved this in March of 2016 deeming nothing is illegal in doing so.

 Online Poker in Oklahoma – Estimated Date of Legalization: 2020-2021